nadrimajstor/micropython-wiki/Servos.md

 **Using Software timer:**

-Only one is possible and so the maximum update frequency gets lower as the number of servos is added.
-The Servo pool class reports this.
-Otherwise its very similar to above.
+Need different interrupt routines for setting and resetting the pulses.
+No reason why it can't be as efficient as the hardware version.

 ####Hardware considerations: